kurron/aws-ecs-compose-experiment/README.md

 ##Listing Services
 Once you have deployed workloads to AWS, you can run `bin/list-services.sh` to get a listing of the currently running containers.

+##Scaling Services
+If you want to increase the number of instances of your container run `bin/scale-service.sh 3` and it will increase the desired count from 1 to 3.
+Within moments, you should have 3 instances of Nginx running in your cluster.

 #Troubleshooting

 #License and Credits